Global Spread of International Criminal Justice

 9 March

-The War Crimes Chamber in the Court of Bosnia and Herzegovina starts adjudicating war crimes cases by mixed panels of international and national judges.
-Its establishment was advocated by the ICTY as a vital legacy endeavour needed to further strengthen the rule of law.
+Mixed panels of national and international judges start adjudicating cases in the War Crimes Chamber of the Court of Bosnia and Herzegovina.
+The establishment of this Chamber was advocated by the ICTY as a vital legacy endeavour needed to further strengthen the rule of law in the former Yugoslavia.

 18 January

 The Extraordinary Chambers in the Courts of Cambodia (ECCC) begin operating.
-The joint Cambodia-UN court prosecutes those most responsible for the 1975-1979 Khmer Rouge mass murders.
+The joint Cambodia-UN court prosecutes those believed to be most responsible for the 1975-1979 Khmer Rouge mass murders.

 30 May